 And the overhead of interviewing a ton of people!

 So my suggestion is to consider your scaling plans and consider ‘what if’ situations:

 - What if there were no financial restrictions – what would you focus on?

 - What if you can build new products or increase R&D spending?

-- Best to last.
-What if we (as a trade buyer or PE Investor) increased your customer base by 100% (or more)?
+- What if your trade buyer or PE Investor increased your customer base by 100% (or more)?
 What needs addressing?
 How many more staff do you need?

-The key output from these questions is an exploration of scaling opportunities, challenges and associated spending that are helpful to present to the board and identify new opportunities.
+The key output from these questions is understanding scaling opportunities, challenges and associated spending.

 I think this happens because of the assumptions made on both sides.